burhop/prime/README.md

 **Motivation:**
 This is just a fun project.
-I got a scholarship to the University of Florida for some work I did with prime numbers in high school and I have continued to play with them over the years.
+I got a scholarship to the University of Florida for some work I did with prime numbers in high school.
+It took me days to calculate a set of prime numbers that today can be calculated in a few minutes.